feefladder/tiff2/readme.md

 }
 ``` -->

+## License

+This project is largely derived from image-tiff and planned to be used in the georust ecosystem.
+Therefore, it is dual-licensed under Apache 2.0 and MIT.
+I would like to stress that I do not want it to be used for military purposes and in the agronomical sector only for the promotion or support of agroecological practices.
+However, the license does not offer such guidance.
+For more info, please read [this blog post (not mine)](https://www.boringcactus.com/2020/08/13/post-open-source.html) along with [the ethical subcommons starter kit](https://writing.kemitchell.com/2019/03/15/Ethical-Subcommons.html) and CARE principles (Caroll et. al., 2023)

 ## API

 This crate is not meant for directly reading tiff files, but rather for building more specialized tiff readers on top of.
 However, a rudimentary tiff reader is still implemented to show how that would work.